The Home Energy Score Stakeholder Panel helps ODOE implement and update the home energy scoring system rules in Oregon.

 - Your reasons for wanting to participate on the panel.

-- Your qualifications, including your experience with home energy performance scoring and any background in the development of Oregon's home energy performance score requirements.
+- Your qualifications, including your experience with home energy scoring and any background in the development of Oregon's home energy scoring requirements.

 - Your member category (above) and your qualifications to represent the category.
 If your category is not listed in the Administrative Rules [OAR 330-030-0020(1)(b)(A) through (L)], please explain why the category should be added to the panel.